goldbuick/exo-cortex/README.md

 * stem/api-xmpp - complete, integrate with still functioning google talk

 ## 0.3.0
-* stem/api-webhook, generate events from webhooks
-* stem/api-trigger, generate html get/post requests
+* stem/api-webhook, generate events from webhooks & generate html get/post requests
+* ui/webhook, used to configure api-webhook

+## 0.4.0
 * stem/terminal-blocks, expose webhooks and triggers as simple binary switches

-## 0.4.0
 * stem/terminal-sim, a 3d space whereby blocks are place to interact with each other
 * ui/uplink, a visual interface to terminal-sim, whereby an authenticated user can edit the sim